sigma-py/orthopy/README.md

 vals = list(itertools.islice(Eval(x, "normal"), n + 1))
 ```
 Instead of evaluating at only one point, you can provide an array of arbitrary shape for
 `x`.
 The polynomials will then be evaluated for all points at once.
-The computation are
-fully be vectorized and usually very fast.
-You can also use sympy for symbolic
+You can also use
-computation; make sure to pass a variable and set
+sympy for symbolic computation; make sure to pass a variable and set
 `symbolic=True`:
 ```python
 import itertools